| As of March 25, 1998

 and pricing efficiency be important for setting the policies of individuals

+or corporations?
 7. Why would knowledge about the determinants of prices, the nature

 of price changes, the nature of price relationships among financial market,